-Hearts target victory on neutral Swiss ground
+Hearts expect 'difficult' test despite ground switch

 What they said

-Zurich Franco Foda: "Hearts often play with long balls, but they also have individual quality, for example with attacking player Liam Boyce or the wingers.
+Zurich boss Franco Foda: "Hearts often play with long balls, but they also have individual quality, for example with attacking player Liam Boyce or the wingers.

 "They are a versatile team, who often change system in the game.
 We need a high level of intensity and aggression off the ball."